Staff at New Zealand embassies can help you in several ways if you get into difficulties overseas but there are some limitations.

 - get you better conditions in prison or hospital than a local citizen would receive

 - arrange visas or work/residency permits for you

 - provide you with financial assistance, except in a real emergency and subject to very strict conditions

 - operate a personal mail service for you including through the diplomatic bag or store your belongings

-- overturn your travel ban
+- compel another country to overturn your travel ban

 - become involved in commercial disputes or civil litigation.